projectara/greybus-spec/source/module_info.rst

 Manifest
 --------

-The Manifest is a contiguous buffer that includes a Manifest Header and a set of Descriptors.
+The Manifest is a contiguous block of data that includes a Manifest Header and a set of Descriptors.
 When read, a Manifest is transferred in its entirety.
-This allows the module to be described to the host all at once, alleviating the need for multiple communication messages during the enumeration phase of the module.
+This allows the module to be described to the AP all at once, alleviating the need for multiple communication messages during the enumeration phase of the module.

 Manifest Header
 ^^^^^^^^^^^^^^^

-The Manifest Header is present at the beginning of the Manifest and defines its size in bytes and the version of the Greybus protocol with which the Manifest complies.
+The Manifest Header is present at the beginning of the Manifest and defines the size of the manifest and the version of the Greybus protocol with which the Manifest complies.

 .. figtable::